 This is not something I would do now and generally speaking rushing work out is never a good idea.
 So I have revisited this story and I have made several changes to the original version.

-- The main of which is changing the ending, which I believe now is far more original and I am satisfied with.
+- The main update is to the ending of the story, which I believe now is far more original.

-- The second change worth noting is that when I read over the story again having not looked at it for a couple of years I couldn’t believe one of the aspects that I had written.
-This being that this young journalist student character, Eleanor, would follow a respected historian/writer (Arthur) who says that he believes in an ancient Celtic myth about a powerful supernatural creature. – Any sane person who met an individual who believed in an ancient myth would at least be suspicious as to that persons sanity or would want some proof or solid reasoning for why he or she believed in such a myth.
+- The second change worth noting is that when I read over the story again, having not looked at it for a couple of years, I couldn’t believe one of the aspects that I had written.
+This being that this young journalist student character, Eleanor, would follow a historian/writer (Arthur) who says that he believes in an ancient Celtic myth about a powerful supernatural creature. – Any sane person who met an individual who believed in an ancient myth would at least be suspicious as to that person’s sanity or would want some proof or solid reasoning for why he or she believed in such a myth.

 - But here Eleanor just appears to take Arthur at face value.
 Although in reality sometimes people can do this; this is not something the character Eleanor would do.
 So I have changed this in the updated version and it now comes across as far more plausible.